MethodAtlas

 The full toolkit — design-based, model-based, experimental, and quasi-experimental approaches.

-The Mystery: Here are all the tools we have to solve problems like the training mystery.
+Here are all the tools we have to solve problems like the training mystery.

 Every Tool in the Toolbox